mehuaniket/lyricsar/README.md

 ----------------
--for now you can add more plugin to project that is one of the important thing -for understand the plugin structure refer the plugin.md in plugin folder
+-for now you can add more plugin to project that is one of the important thing -for understand the plugin structure refer the plugin.md in plugin folder -you also understand the structure with just seeing commit because when you see commit you can get commentary of changes from changes in ideastruct.md file